Avoid 7 Foods to Lose 7 Pounds in 7 Days and Feel 70% Better

 If you can’t burn fat, then your body is running on sugar, which makes you crave more sugar.
-Your serotonin (feel-good neurotransmitter) is also typically lower, so again, you crave more sugar.
+Your serotonin (feel-good neurotransmitter) is lower, so you again crave more sugar.

-We always suggest creating a sleep routine where you truly wind down 30 minutes before bed, get off all technology, stretch, read, breathe, take a bath, or meditate.
-We also love rubbing magnesium oil on the feet before bed to help relax.
+I always suggest my clients create a sleep routine where they truly wind down 30 minutes before bed, get off all technology, stretch, read, breathe, take a bath, or meditate.
+I love rubbing magnesium oil on my feet before bed to help me relax.

-The body needs transition time, and we often expect it to go from 0-60 or 60-0 which is unrealistic.
+The body needs transition time and we often expect it to go from 0-60 or 60-0 without that, and it’s unrealistic.
 Take a minute to let the day go, and to trust that tomorrow will take care of itself.
-Then let yourself relax and get a restful night’s sleep.
+And then let yourself relax and get a restful night’s sleep.

 Preventing Autoimmune Disease

 Autoimmune is the number one umbrella disease worldwide.
 If you have an autoimmune disease, you may get other autoimmune diseases.
-You must be extra careful with foods that are newer to you or with food that has been genetically modified such as gluten, soy, and dairy.
-We love how JJ states, “the sicker you are, the further back in your ancestry you need to go” and then brings up how those with autoimmune issues pretty much MUST avoid gluten, soy, and dairy if they want to reverse them, or at least feel better.
+You must be extra careful with foods that are newer to us or with food that has been genetically modified such as gluten, soy, and dairy.
+I love how JJ states, “the sicker you are, the further back in your ancestry you need to go” and then brings up how those with autoimmune issues pretty much MUST avoid gluten, soy and dairy if they want to reverse them, or at least feel better.

 For people without an autoimmune condition, avoiding foods you are sensitive to will prevent autoimmune disease and chronic inflammation.